quokka-dev/quokkadev-security-headers/README.md

 If a directive take no extra values (like *block-all-mixed-content*) pass an array with an empty string in configuration file.

 #### Ignore Urls
 In some cases it can be useful disable the Content Security Policy for some URLs in your application.
-For example, if you use  NuGet package it serve an index.html page with inline styles and scripts.
+For example, if you use Swashbuckle.AspNetCore NuGet package it serve an index.html page with inline styles and scripts.
 You can bypass the problem using 'unsafe-inline' as a CSP value for styles and script but this makes the whole application much more insecure.
 You can disable CSP for the swagger endpoint using the property `ContentSecurityPolicyIgnoreUrls` and passing an array of path to ignore:

 ```csharp
 app.UseSecurityHeaders(settings =>